-The following is a general discussion of material U.S. federal income tax consequences of the merger to U.S. holders (as defined below) of IBT common stock that exchange their shares of IBT common stock for shares of Veritex common stock and cash in the merger.
+The following discussion is a summary of the material U.S. federal income tax consequences of the merger to U.S. holders (as defined below) of IBT common stock that exchange their shares of IBT common stock for shares of Veritex common stock and cash in the merger.
+It is the opinion of Bracewell & Giuliani LLP, counsel to Veritex, and Andrews Kurth LLP, special counsel to IBT, that the merger will qualify as a "reorganization" within the meaning of Section 368(a) of the Code.
+These opinions are based on assumptions, representations, warranties and covenants, including those contained in the merger agreement and in officer's certificates provided by Veritex and IBT.
+The accuracy of such assumptions, representations and warranties, and compliance with such covenants, could affect the validity of such opinions.
+This discussion, which also constitutes the opinion of Bracewell & Giuliani LLP and Andrews Kurth LLP insofar as it sets forth U.S. federal income tax consequences of the merger to U.S. holders of IBT common stock, is based on the foregoing opinions.
 This discussion does not address any tax consequences arising under the laws of any state, local or foreign jurisdiction, or under any U.S. federal laws other than those pertaining to the income tax.
 This discussion is based upon the Code, the regulations promulgated under the Code and court and administrative rulings and decisions, all as in effect on the date of this proxy statement/prospectus.
 These authorities may change, possibly retroactively, and any change could affect the accuracy of the statements and conclusions set forth in this discussion.